RichardFelix/Pin_Games/README.md

 ![App with no games added](https://github.com/RichardFelix/Pin_Games/blob/main/ReadME_images/pinGames_noGames.png?raw=true)

-### Modal with all required fields to add a new game.
+### Modal with all required fields to add a new game (App Location is not required can be left blank).
 Either search Steam for cover or upload your own.

 ![App modal to add games](https://github.com/RichardFelix/Pin_Games/blob/main/ReadME_images/pinGames_addNewGames.png?raw=true)